-Fair Housing Program: The City's Fair Housing Program is administered by the Fair Housing Foundation, who provide fair housing services and landlord/tenant information to participants who request counseling, resource referral, complaint investigation, and public education on all forms of housing discrimination.
+Fair Housing Program: In addition, the City's Fair Housing Program is administered by the Fair Housing Foundation, who will provide fair housing services and landlord/tenant information to all residents who request counseling, resource referral, complaint investigation, and public education on all forms of housing discrimination.
 Renter-households will be assisted, which will include elderly, single-parent, and disabled special needs households.
 However, these are not counted toward the affordable housing goals.

 Homeowner Rehabilitation Program: This program provides deferred loans to qualified homeowners for rehabilitation on their properties.
 The property must be brought up to certain housing standards as part of the rehabilitation assistance.
-The program expects to assist 10 households this program year.
+The program expects to assist 5 households this program year.